 Results

-Quantifying the error True age vs Phylogenetic age
+Quantifying the error in equating phylogenetic and species age

+True age vs Phylogenetic age

 As expected for bifurcating speciation (Figure 3), there was no underestimation of the true age.
 At low turnover (<0.25), 96% of the phylogenetic age estimations are congruent with the true age.
 At high turnover (>0.75), this was also the case for most species (73%).
 However, overestimation increased with turnover, and in some cases the phylogenetic age suggests that the species is as old as the root age.
 For budding speciation, there were both under and over-estimations (Figure 3).
 At low turnover, most ages were underestimated (96%) and only few had correct (0.5%).
 With higher turnover, phylogenetic ages were overestimating the true age more often (17%), and in few cases phylogenetically old species were indeed young.